 A mast cell is a type of white blood cell.
-Mastocytosis is a condition in which there are too many mast cells in the body, Another disorder involves a normal number of mast cells, but they are more active than normal.
+There are several forms of mastocytosis.
+In one, there are too many mast cells in the body: in another the number of mast cells is normal but they are too active.

 What are mast cells?

-Mast cells are a type of white blood cell.
-They are packed with histamine, a chemical released when you get an allergic reaction, and heparin, a chemical which stops the blood from clotting.
+Mast cells are a type of white blood cell - together, our white blood cells play a major role in our immune system, helping us fight off infection and other invaders.
+Mast cells are packed with histamine, a chemical released when you have an allergic reaction.
+They also contain heparin, a chemical which stops the blood from clotting.
 Mast cells are hard-working cells that have many functions, including helping to fight infection and healing wounds.

 However, mast cell disorders can occur in which too many cells are produced or they become overactive.